 Reflections on Loss

 Death is a door slammed in your face - no appeal, no fuzziness, just finality.
 And afterwards, after the fuss and the drama - that’s when things start to sink in.
-Space and time are needed, and also place.
-The ‘place’ has to be right, on the same frequency as your feelings, and then you are able to unwind, unravel and remember.
-It’s not maudlin or mournful, just a need for a space to let thoughts unfold in their own time.
+Space and time are needed; time to think.
+It doesn’t have to be maudlin or mournful, just a need for a space to let thoughts unfold in their own time and for the new reality to develop.
 From a visit to Coniston in November, after my sister’s funeral.
 It was the perfect healing and remembering place in which to reflect - somehow sombre rather than sad.
 The dark weather played it’s part too; allowing the simple physicality of rain on my face, the sound of fast rushing rivers, and the mist rolling down from the hills, to nurture and restore.